thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-design-patterns.md

 These topics are a bit abstract, and the best way to understand them is look at a sample use case.
 [This article](http://lucasmreis.github.io/blog/simple-react-patterns/) provides an excellent introduction on these three patterns.
 Read it before you read the (more abstract) description below.
 (BTW, the sample codes for the "Provider Pattern" in the article does not work anymore because React has changed its Context API since the article was written.
 However, the idea is still valid and you can achieve that with the latest React Context API as well.)

+There is also a [video](http://lucasmreis.github.io/blog/simple-react-patterns-talk/) made by the same author.

+## Regarding React Hooks

+In the next planned React 16.x release, there is an experimental feature called [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+With React hooks, the component that retrieves data from web API can be implemented as a hook and re-used by any other component that needs those data.
+That (sort of) makes the patterns discussed in this section obsolete.
+However, you still need to be aware of these patterns when you deal with legacy codes that were written before the days of React Hooks.
+And in some cases, the High Order Component pattern and Render Props pattern are still easier to use than React Hooks.
+So you will continue to see them around.

 ## Container/Presenter pattern

 ### What is this?